nivdoron1/supabase-workspace/README.md

 - No Supabase client (instance-agnostic)

 **@supabase-workspace/supabase-{service name}**
-- Has its own `.env` file with wedding credentials
+- Has its own `.env` file with Supabase credentials
-- Exports the wedding Supabase client
+- Exports the Supabase client
 - Depends on `@supabase-workspace/supabase-core` for types
-- Scripts to generate types from wedding instance
+- Scripts to generate types from Supabase instance

 **Apps (e.g., apps/wedding)**
 - Import client from `@supabase-workspace/supabase-{service name}`